Abiogenesis: The RNA world

 The RNA world hypothesis proposes that undirected polymerisation led to the emergence of ribozymes, and in turn to an RNA replicase.

 The RNA world hypothesis describes an early Earth with self-replicating and catalytic RNA but no DNA or proteins.
 It was proposed in 1962 by Alexander Rich; the term was coined by Walter Gilbert in 1986.
 Many researchers concur that an RNA world must have preceded modern DNA-based life.
 However, it may not have been the first to exist.
-Some have proposed a timeline of more than 30 chemical events between pre-RNA world to near but before LUCA, just involving RNA.
+There may have been over 30 chemical events between pre-RNA world to near-LUCA, just involving RNA.

 RNA is central to the translation process.
-Small RNAs can catalyze all the chemical groups and information transfers required for life.
+Small RNAs can catalyze all the transfers of chemical groups and information required for life.
 RNA both expresses and maintains genetic information in modern organisms; its components are easily synthesized under early Earth conditions.
 The structure of the ribosome has been called the "smoking gun", with a central core of RNA and no amino acid side chains within 18 Å of the active site that catalyzes peptide bond formation.

-RNA replicase can function as both code and catalyst for further RNA replication, i.e. it can be autocatalytic.
+RNA replicase can both code and catalyse further RNA replication, i.e. it is autocatalytic.
 Some catalytic RNAs can link smaller RNA sequences together, enabling self-replication.
-Natural selection would then favor the proliferation of such autocatalytic sets, to which further functionalities could be added.
+Natural selection would then favor the proliferation of such autocatalytic sets.
 Self-assembly of RNA may occur spontaneously in hydrothermal vents.
 A preliminary form of tRNA could have assembled into a replicator molecule.
-When this began to replicate, it may have been capable of the three mechanisms of Darwinian selection: heritability, variation of type, and differential reproductive output.
-Its fitness would likely have been a function of its intrinsic adaptive capabilities determined by its nucleotide sequence, and the availability of resources.
+When this began to replicate, it may have had all three mechanisms of Darwinian selection: heritability, variation, and differential reproduction.
+Its fitness would have depended on its ability to adapt, determined by its nucleotide sequence, and resource availability.

-Possible precursors to protein synthesis include the synthesis of short peptide cofactors or the self-catalysing duplication of RNA.
-It is likely that the ancestral ribosome was composed entirely of RNA, although some roles have since been taken over by proteins.
-Major remaining questions on this topic include identifying the selective force for the evolution of the ribosome and determining how the genetic code arose.

-From RNA to directed protein synthesis

-In line with the RNA world hypothesis, much of modern biology's templated protein biosynthesis is done by RNA molecules—namely tRNAs and the ribosome (consisting of both protein and rRNA).
-The most central reaction of peptide bond synthesis is carried out by base catalysis by the 23S rRNA domain V. Di- and tripeptides can be synthesized with a system consisting of only aminoacyl phosphate adaptors and RNA guides.
-Aminoacylation ribozymes that can charge tRNAs with their cognate amino acids have been selected in in vitro experimentation.